Marv Levy: Personal life

 In 1995, Levy was diagnosed with prostate cancer and underwent surgery.
 Levy is a vegetarian.
 He is an opponent of hunting, commenting that "there is no need to be cruel to humans or to other forms of animal life".
 He was on the National Council of the Great American MeatOut, a campaign to persuade Americans to abstain from eating meat on March 20 (first day of spring).

-Levy and his first wife Mary have a daughter, Kim, and two grandchildren Angela (oldest) and George (youngest).
-He has been married to his second wife, Fran, since 1999.
-Following the death of Art McNally on January 1, 2023, Levy became the oldest living Pro Football Hall of Fame member.
+Levy met his first wife Dorothy Prout while attending Coe College and married in 1951.
+They had no children together.
+He was married to his second wife, Mary Frances Kozlowski, from 1993 to the present.
+They have a daughter, Kimberly, and two grandchildren Angela (oldest) and George (youngest).
+Levy is the oldest living Pro Football Hall of Fame member.

-On August 3, 2025, Levy turned 100.
+On August 3, 2025, Levy turned 100, celebrating with an appearance at the Hall of Fame.